 In other words, UVB is the main culprit behind sunburns, but in combination with UVA can also trigger DNA changes that play a role in skin cancers.

-So, which type of UV should you be the most worried about: UVA or UVB?
+So, which type of UV is worse: UVA or UVB?
+According to experts, it’s UVA rays that we should be the most worried about.

-"The most damaging rays from the sun are in fact in the UVA spectrum," says Dr. Howard Murad, dermatologist and founder of Murad, in an interview with Women's Health.
-"UVA rays are actually the same strength all year round and can even penetrate through clouds and windows.
-Plus, they can contribute to premature aging, collagen degradation and even skin cancer."
+“The most damaging rays from the sun are in fact in the UVA spectrum,” says Dr. Howard Murad, dermatologist and founder of Murad.
+“UVA rays are actually the same strength all year round and can even penetrate through clouds and windows.
+Plus, they can contribute to premature aging, collagen degradation and even skin cancer.”

 - Time of day: UV rays are at their daily peak between 10 a.m. and 4 p.m.
 The time between noon and 1 p.m., known as “solar noon,” is when they are the most intense.